A Modified CTGAN-Plus-Features Based Method for Optimal Asset Allocation: Example of Application

 In terms of diversification (HH Index), all in all, all strategies display fairly similar diversification levels.
 Two comments are in order.
 First, relaxing the risk limit (higher CVaR) naturally results in lower diversification as the portfolios tend to move to higher-yielding assets, which are, in general, riskier.
 And second, it might appear that the overall diversification level is low (values of the HH Index below 0.20 in most cases).
 That sentiment, however, would be misplaced: these are portfolios made up, not of individual assets, but indices, and thus, they are inherently highly diversified.

 Lastly, we examine trading expenses.
-It might be difficult from Figure 8(d), Rotation, to gauge its impact on returns.
+It might be difficult from Table \ref{table:rotation}, Rotation, to gauge its impact on returns.
 To actually estimate rigorously the potential impact of trading expenses on returns, in all cases, we proceed as follows.
-Table 4 shows for different asset classes (based on some commonly traded and liquid ETFs), representative bid-ask spreads.
-This information, in combination with the rotation levels shown in Figure 8(d), can be used to estimate the trading expenses on a per annum basis (shown in Table 5).
-Finally, Table 6 shows the returns after correcting for trading expenses.
-A comparison between these returns and those shown in Figure 8(a) proves that trading expenses have no significant impact on returns.
+Table \ref{table:expenses} shows for different asset classes (based on some commonly traded and liquid ETFs), representative bid-ask spreads.
+This information, in combination with the rotation levels shown in Table \ref{table:rotation}, can be used to estimate the trading expenses on a per annum basis (shown in Table \ref{table:trxcost}).
+Finally, Table \ref{table:netreturns} shows the returns after correcting for trading expenses.
+A comparison between these returns and those shown in Table \ref{table:returns} proves that trading expenses have no significant impact on returns.

 In summary, all things considered, features-based strategies outperform their versions with no features, and, more important, GwF clearly outperforms HwF, most evidently in terms of returns, the variable investors care the most.
 The EW strategy, which had done surprisingly well against MV-based portfolios, emerges as the clear loser, by far.